stamps-labs/stamp2vec/README.md

 # Stamp-detection

 This project aims to develop a system that utilizes computer vision techniques to recognize and classify stamps.
-The system takes an input image of a document that may contain stamps and performs various image processing and machine learning algorithms to identify and categorize stamps
+The system takes an input image of a document that may contain stamps and performs various image processing and machine learning algorithms to identify and categorize stamps.

 ## Introduction